The Bankrate promise

-In short, business loan payments aren’t tax-deductible.
-When a business loan is received by a company, it’s not included as taxable income when a company receives a business loan.
-In turn, when that loan is repaid, you are not able to deduct loan principal payments.
+Business loan payments aren’t tax-deductible.
+A business loan is not included as taxable income when a company receives a business loan.
+In turn, when that loan is repaid, you cannot deduct principal payments.
 You are simply paying back the money you borrowed, not spending money in any way you can write off.

 Business loan interest deductions